ersoyevren/DevOps/terraform/README1.md

 ### Create a role in IAM management console.

-# ec2 muza gorev yaptirabilmemiz icin rol tanimliyoruz. bunu aws configure ve cli ile de yapabilirdik. fakat en guvenilir yolu budur.
+# ec2 muza gorev yaptirabilmemiz icin policiler ile rol tanimliyoruz. bunu aws configure ve cli ile de yapabilirdik. fakat en guvenilir yolu budur.
 - Secure way to make API calls is to create a role and assume it.
 It gives temporary credentials for access your account and makes API calls.

 - Go to the IAM service, click "roles" in the navigation panel on the left then click "create role".